-- 1. Application #DB-20-976 for Major Development Review approval pursuant to Section 32-782 of the Zoning and Land Development Code in order to construct the 24-unit residential development. - Application #RD-20-977 requesting Redevelopment Area Modifications (RAMs) from the following code provisions: (Planning and Zoning Board action is not required for redevelopment area waiver applications). - a) Section 32-196, Table 32-196(a) relative to the minimum Secondary Street setback required for buildings in the Central Regional Activity Center (RAC) District/Transit Core Subdistrict. - b) Section 32-196, Table 32-196(a) relative to the minimum civic space required for sites exceeding the base density allowed in the Central Regional Activity Center (RAC) District/ Transit Core Subdistrict.
+- Application #DB-20-976 for Major Development Review approval pursuant to Section 32-782 of the Zoning and Land Development Code in order to construct the 24-unit residential development at the property located at 215 SE 4th Street. - 2.
+Application #RD-20-977 requesting Redevelopment Area Modifications (RAMs) from the following code provisions: - a) Section 32-196, Table 32-196(a) relative to the minimum Secondary Street setback required for buildings in the Central Regional Activity Center (RAC) District/Transit Core Subdistrict. - b) Section 32-196, Table 32-196(a) relative to the minimum civic space required for sites exceeding the base density allowed in the Central Regional Activity Center (RAC) District/ Transit Core Subdistrict.